TrueBlocks/trueblocks-core/docs/content/docs/chifra/accounts.md

   - For the --logs option, you may optionally specify one or more --emitter, one or more --topics, or both.
   - The --logs option is significantly faster if you provide an --emitter or a --topic.
   - Neighbors include every address that appears in any transaction in which the export address also appears.
-  - If provided, --max_records dominates, also, if provided, --first_block overrides --first_record.
+  - If provided, --max_records dominates, also, if provided, --first_record overrides --first_block.
 ```

 **Source code**: [`internal/export`](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/apps/chifra/internal/export)